-The YCCE estimate for nighttime catch efficiency was 1.16% and for the daytime was 0.68%.
-The ACCE estimate for nighttime catch efficiency was 1.35% and for the daytime was 0.838%.
-However, we strongly suspect that these numbers are likely to be too low for the nighttime and too high for the daytime.
+The YCCE estimate for nighttime catch efficiency was 1.18% and for the daytime was 0.88%.
+The ACCE estimate for nighttime catch efficiency was 1.34% and for

 Both methods use the interpolated trap catch per day data (summarized in Figure 13) to extrapolate catch data based on constant catch efficiencies but stratified by sampling time (i.e., night vs. day).